cheetahlb/cheetah-tcp-timestamp-tofino/README.md

 If you plan to change these values, you need to modify them in the `bfrt_python` files.

+Remember to disable randomized timestamps on the servers:

+`sysctl -w net.ipv4.tcp_timestamps=2`

 ## Running the code

 Move the files of this repository into a folder on the switch: